UK approves two new Drax biomass plants

 The second plant will be located at South Killingholme near Immingham.

-But Drax said its final decision to build the new biomass plants, which will produce electricity for over 500,000 homes, will hinge on new state support levels for biomass, on which the government will shortly open a consultation.
+But Drax said its final decision to build the new biomass plants, which will produce electricity for over 500,000 homes, will hinge on the government's new support level for biomass, on which the government will shortly open a consultation.

 "Any progress with the investment will be dependent on the government's final decision on the future support levels under the Renewables Obligation," a spokesman for Drax said.